mcckyle/journal-backend/README.md

 ### Prerequisites
 - Java 11 or higher
-- Maven 3.6 or higher
+- Gradle 6.0 or higher
 - MariaDB server (or any other compatible relational database)
 - Postman or another API testing tool (optional)